uutils/sed/README.md

 The performance of this Rust implementation is now better than the GNU and FreeBSD implementations for most benchmarked cases.

-Further work aims to
+Further work aims to:
-adjust buffering on terminal output to match current implementations, implement more GNU extensions, and improve performance where possible.
+* Adjust buffering on terminal output to match current implementations,
+* Implement more GNU extensions,
+* Improve performance where possible.

 ## Installation